 What is Toxic Mold?

-The Institute of Medicine (IOM) concluded in a 2004 report that the presence of mold indoors can have certain health effects including upper respiratory symptoms, coughing, wheezing, asthma symptoms, and respiratory illnesses in children.
+In 2004, the Institute of Medicine (IOM) concluded that the presence of mold indoors can cause upper respiratory symptoms, coughing, wheezing, asthma symptoms, and respiratory illnesses in children.

 - Skin infections

 - Liver problems